mitocw/latex2edx/README.md

 Version 1.4 adds the edXlti macro, provides better edXshowhide operation, adds the coderesponse answer box type, adds wrapclass functionality for abox

+Version 1.5 adds unit tests for courses.
+With the --output-course-unit-tests option, an output filename can be specified, where answer box unit tests are written in YAML format.
+This "course unit test" set can then be used with the [edxcut package](https://github.com/mitodl/edxcut), to execute unit tests on a running edx course instance.

 Requirements
 ============

 * python 2.7
 * python-lxml
+* plastex
 * beautifulsoup
+* latex2dnd
+* pyyaml

 Installation
 ============